 We conduct regular inspections and audits to make sure that companies are following our requirements.
 If we find that a company isn’t complying, we’ll take the appropriate compliance and enforcement actions and share our findings on the Compliance Dashboard.

-We provide information about where commingling takes place in Alberta and which companies are producing this way.
-Learn more.
+Learn more about where commingling takes place in Alberta and which companies are producing this way.